Kindoli/End-to-End-Data-Pipeline-Kaggle-R-ActivityInfo-Power-BI/README.md

 ## 2. Download a Dataset from Kaggle

-- spotify-dataset
+- Spotify-dataset

-- This command will download the dataset as a ZIP file into the ./data folder.
+- This command will download the dataset as a ZIP file into the ./data folder

 system("kaggle datasets download -d nabihazahid/spotify-dataset-for-churn-analysis -p ./data")